Lake Brazos 2024 Survey Report

 Waco District, Texas

-Fish populations in Lake Brazos were surveyed in 2020 using electrofishing and trap nets and in 2021 using gill nets.
-Historical data are presented with the 2020-2021 data for comparison.
+Fish populations in Lake Brazos were surveyed using electrofishing in 2024 and trap netting and gill netting in 2025.
+For comparison, historical data are presented with the 2024-2025 data.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

 Reservoir Description

 Lake Brazos is a 523-acre impoundment of the Brazos River located in downtown Waco, McLennan County, Texas.
-There is no water gaging station on Lake Brazos, therefore water elevation data are not available.
-Bank and boat access on the reservoir are good, and include handicap-accessible facilities such as walkways, picnic shelters and fishing piers.
+Bank and boat access on the reservoir are good, and include ADA-compliant facilities such as walkways, picnic shelters and fishing piers.
 Habitat features consisted mainly of natural shoreline, limited bulkheading, piers, bridge pilings and emergent aquatic vegetation.

 Management History

 Important sport fish include Largemouth Bass, catfishes, temperate basses and White Crappie.
 The management plan from 2008 recommended annual monitoring of giant reed and working with the City of Waco on control efforts if necessary.
 Giant reed was monitored annually through 2014, at which time it was determined that it was not increasing in coverage and there was little probability that it would require treatment.
-Management plans from 2008 and 2012 included addition of new fish habitat, and to date, over 50 bamboo crappie condos have been placed into the reservoir.
+Management plans from 2009 and 2013 included addition of new fish habitat, and to date, over 50 bamboo crappie condos have been placed into the reservoir (Tibbs and Baird 2009; Tibbs and Baird 2013).
 More recent management efforts focused on posting appropriate aquatic invasive species (AIS) signage at access points and providing technical support and informational materials for the Texas Parks and Wildlife Department’s (TPWD) “Clean, Drain and Dry” campaign.
-A roving creel survey was conducted from June 1, 2018 through May 31, 2019 to determine the extent of game fishes sought and harvested.
-Management efforts from 2020-2021 include aquatic vegetation, boater access, electrofishing, trap netting, and gill netting surveys.
+A roving creel survey was conducted from June 1, 2018 through May 31, 2019 to determine the extent game fishes were sought and harvested.
+Management efforts from 2024-2025 include aquatic vegetation, boater access, electrofishing, trap netting, and gill netting surveys.

 Fish Community